amitthanki/store/README.md

 There are three microservices:

-- **CatalogMicroservice**: allows to manage the catalog.
+- **Catalog microservice**: allows to manage the catalog.
-- **CartMicroservice**: allows to manage the cart.
+- **Cart microservice**: allows to manage the cart.
-- **IdentityMicroservice**: allows to manage users.
+- **Identity microservice**: allows to manage users.

-Each microservice implements a single businness capability and has its own MongoDB database.
+Each microservice implements a single business capability and has its own MongoDB database.

 There are two API gateways, one for the front end and one for the back end.